-Our business could be materially and adversely affected by natural disasters or the outbreak of health epidemics in China.
-For example, in May 2008, Sichuan Province experienced a strong earthquake, measuring approximately 8.0 on the Richter scale, that caused widespread damage and casualties.
-In addition, as our network of radiotherapy and diagnostic imaging centers are located in hospitals across China, our operations may be particularly vulnerable to any health epidemic.
-In the last decade, the PRC has suffered health epidemics related to the outbreak of avian influenza and severe acute respiratory syndrome, or SARS.
-Any future natural disasters or health epidemics in the PRC could also have a material adverse effect on our business and results of operations.
+Our business could be materially and adversely affected by severe weather conditions and natural disasters or the outbreak of health epidemics in China.
+As our network of radiotherapy and diagnostic imaging centers are located in hospitals across China, our operations may be particularly vulnerable to any health epidemic.
+In the last decade, the PRC has suffered health epidemics related to the outbreak of avian influenza, severe acute respiratory syndrome, the influenza A (H1N1) and H7N9.
+Any future natural disasters or health epidemics in the PRC could cause severe disruption to our daily operations, and may even require a temporary closure of our centers.
+Such closures may disrupt our business operations and adversely affect our results of operations.
+Our operation could also be disrupted if our suppliers, customers or business partners were affected by such natural disasters or health epidemics.